Different from the Others: Background

 A new censorship program was created in response to the film in May 1920, and the film was banned except for private educational showings in August 1920.

 The original version of the film is no longer preserved, as the film copies were banned and destroyed.
 Because of this, large parts of the film were lost beyond recall.
 The current versions of the film were reconstructed from the shortened version of the film in Laws of Love.
-The Munich Film Museum has a restored version of the film, which was first released on VHS-cassette as a silent film with German intertitles.
-Since October 2006, a DVD edition from the Munich Film Museum has been available in both German and English languages.
+The Munich Film Museum has a restored version of the film, which was first released on VHS as a silent film with German intertitles.
+Since October 2006, a DVD edition from the Munich Film Museum has been available in both German and English.
 This DVD version also includes a short documentary about the history of censorship and a section of Laws of Love.

 Reception

 This film, along with other moral and sexual enlightenment films, incited a cultural debate in Germany.
-Shortly after the premiere, conservative Catholic, Protestant, and anti-semitic groups started to protest and disturb the public screenings.
+Shortly after the premiere, conservative Catholic, Protestant, and antisemitic groups started to protest and disturb the public screenings.
 Conservative and reactionary sides called for a reintroduction of censorship policy, claiming that they wanted to protect young people.
-Some people also reacted to the film with anti-Semitism, which was seen in a range of publications including strict conservative pages and the gay journals of Friedrich Radszuweit-Verlag.
+Some people also reacted to the film with antisemitism, which was seen in a range of publications including strict conservative pages and the gay journals of Friedrich Radszuweit-Verlag.
 It was claimed that Hirschfeld and Oswald, who were both Jews, were promoting the Jewish vice of homosexuality.

 In response to this controversy, censorship laws for cinema were re-launched in the Weimar Republic.
 These new film censorship laws were entitled the Reichslichtspielgesetz (Reich Cinema Act), and they were reinstated on May 12, 1920.
 The censorship commission consisted of three psychiatrists: Emil Kraepelin, Albert Moll, and Siegfried Placzek, all of whom were opponents of Hirschfeld and his advocacy of the legalization of homosexuality.
 Different from the Others was outlawed on August 18, 1920 that same year.
 This was the new censorship panel’s first review.

-The judgment was that the film was biased towards Paragraph 175 and thus presents a one-sided view, confuses young audiences about homosexuality, and can be used for the recruitment of underage viewers to become homosexuals.
+The judgment was that the film was biased against Paragraph 175 and thus presents a one-sided view, confuses young audiences about homosexuality, and can be used for the recruitment of underage viewers to become homosexuals.
 The film was banned in several cities, including Munich and Stuttgart.
 Many copies of the film were destroyed after the film was banned and performances were restricted, only being allowed to be shown to preapproved groups such as doctors and other medical professionals in educational and scientific institutions.
-At the end, the only venue where the film was screened for public viewing was the Institut für Sexualwissenschaft (Institute for Sexology), where it was shown for education and at special events.
+At the end, the only venue where the film was screened for public viewing was the Institute for Sexual Science, where it was shown for education and at special events.